intel/beignet/README.md

 - Several X components (XLib, Xfixes, Xext)
 - libdrm libraries (libdrm and libdrm\_intel)
 - Various LLVM components
+- The compiler backend itself (libgbe)
+- Mesa git master version built with gbm enabled to support extension cl\_khr\_gl\_sharing.

 CMake will check the dependencies and will complain if it does not find them.

+The cmake will also build the backend project.
+Please refer to:
+[OpenCL Gen Backend](backend/README.html) to get more dependencies.

 Once built, the run-time produces a shared object libcl.so which basically directly implements the OpenCL API.
 A set of tests are also produced.
 They may be found in `utests/`.

 Note that the compiler depends on LLVM (Low-Level Virtual Machine project).
-Right now, the code has only been compiled with LLVM 3.0.
+Right now, the code has been compiled with LLVM 3.1/3.2.
 It will not compile with any thing older.

 [http://llvm.org/releases/](http://llvm.org/releases/)

-LLVM 3.0 and 3.1 are supported.
-LLVM 3.2 is partially supported right now.
-More work is needed to make it fully work.
+LLVM 3.1 and 3.2 are supported.

 Also note that the code was compiled on GCC 4.6 and GCC 4.7.
 Since the code uses really recent C++11 features, you may expect problems with older compilers.
 Last